 Visualizing GDP: An Inside Look at the Q3 Second Estimate

-Note: The charts in this commentary have been updated to include the Q3 2016 Second Estimate.
+Note: The charts in this commentary have been updated to include the Q3 2017 Second Estimate released this morning.

 The chart below is a way to visualize real GDP change since 2007.
 It uses a stacked column chart to segment the four major components of GDP with a dashed line overlay to show the sum of the four, which is real GDP itself.
 Here is the latest overview from the Bureau of Labor Statistics: